stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 For all other cases, package your applications in a format that includes a copy of the required version of Python as well as your code and the dependencies.
 This ensures that your code runs with the expected version of Python, and that it has the correct version of each dependency.
 You can package applications either in container images or as executable files.

 Use container images to package Python applications that are intended to be run by a service, such as Docker or a workflow engine, especially if the application provides a network service itself, such as a Web application.
 You can build OCI container images with Docker, [buildah](https://buildah.io/) and other tools.
 OCI container images can run on any system that uses Docker, Podman or Kubernetes, as well as on cloud infrastructure.
-Consider using the [official Python container image](https://hub.docker.com/_/python) as the base when you build images for your application.
+Consider using the [official Python container image](https://hub.docker.com/_/python) as the base image for your application container images.

 Use [PyInstaller](https://pyinstaller.org/) or [Nuitka](https://nuitka.net) to publish desktop and command-line applications as a single executable file.
 Each executable file includes a copy of Python, along with your code and the required dependencies.
 Each executable will only run on the type of operating system and CPU that it was compiled to use.
 For example, an executable for Windows on Intel-compatible machines will not run on macOS.